microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/appManagementPolicy-delete.md

 ## Response

-If successful, this method returns a `204 OK` response code.
+If successful, this method returns `204 No Content` response code.
+It does not return anything in the response body.

 ## Examples